Updated April 2018

 I’ve probably read, reviewed, or at least seen every single advice book, website, and service for writers.
-I could recommend dozens of resources, but I’ll just focus on the most helpful for new writers.
+I could recommend dozens of resources, but I’ll focus on the most helpful for early-career writers.

 The Best of My Advice